devmarkusb/dev/apps/experiments/elements_of_programming/README.md

 Type: short for value type.

-Type attribute: a mapping from a type to a value describing some characteric of the type.
+Type attribute: a mapping from a type to a value describing some characteristic of the type.

 Type concept: a concept defined on one type.